The 2nd CEE&CA Summer Academy on Human Rights and Business (2024)

 When you attend the CEE&CA Summer Academy on Business & Human Rights, you will be part of a cohort of max.
 30 outstanding participants from different countries and sectors.

 Additionally, up to 3 reserve list participants will be allowed to participate in the three first days of the Summer Academy.
-They will not be required to pay the deposit.
 A statement confirming participation in the theory section of the Summer Academy will be issued upon request.

 The selection will be based on the evaluation of the application, as well as taking into account regional representation, and ensuring a gender and professional balance.
 Request for a fee waiver will not have any impact on the admission decision.